 Subject to your length of service with the ADF, you may be eligible to:

-- Borrow up to 95% of the purchase price: We know lenders that will accept lump sum payments, overseas combat bonuses and other benefits that you receive as a member of the ADF when they assess your income.
+- Borrow up to 95% of the purchase price: We know lenders that will accept lump-sum payments, overseas combat bonuses, defence force subsidies and other benefits that you receive as a member of the ADF when they assess your income.
 This increases your borrowing power.
 Lenders mortgage insurance (LMI) will apply.

-- ADF interest rate subsidies: The monthly subsidy you may be eligible for is equivalent to 37.5% of the median interest expense on the portion of the loan that is being subsidised, calculated over a 25 year period, regardless of the term of the mortgage.
+- ADF interest rate subsidies: The monthly subsidy you may be eligible for is equivalent to 37.5% of the median interest expense on the portion of the loan that is being subsidised, calculated over 25 years, regardless of the term of the mortgage.
 The proportion of your home loan that is subsidised varies depending on your level of service and other factors.

 Call us on 1300 889 743 or complete our free assessment form to discover if you qualify for these home loan discounts exclusive to members of the ADF.